-To manage its growth and achieve its goals, the Government counts with a closely interconnected net of branches such as the Urban Redevelopment Authority (URA), which designs the purpose of the entire land, the House Development Board (HDB), which develops over 80% of all housing in the country, the National Environmental Agency (NEA), or the Smart Nation Platform, among others.
+To manage its growth and achieve its goals, the Government has established a closely interconnected net of branches such as the Urban Redevelopment Authority (URA), which designs the purpose of the entire land, the House Development Board (HDB), which develops over 80% of all housing in the country, the National Environmental Agency (NEA), or the Smart Nation Platform, among others.

-For all the above and its commitment with innovation and life quality standards, Singapore can be considered a “Living Lab” for companies where they can implement their solutions and ideas and test their potential global use for the smart city in data-driven public safety, intelligent transportation, resilient energy and infrastructure, civic engagement, and sustainable planning and administration.
+For all the above, together with its commitment to innovation and life quality standards, Singapore can be considered a “Living Lab” for innovation, where key companies can implement their solutions and ideas and test their potential global use for the smart city in data-driven public safety, intelligent transportation, resilient energy and infrastructure, civic engagement, and sustainable planning and administration.